Viral Hepatitis

 Prevalence

-- Day care attendance, household exposure, travel to endemic areas, men who have sex with men
+- Day care attendance, household exposure, travel to endemic areas

 - Maximum infectivity 2 weeks before jaundice